KSchmitt-01/Covid-Data-Dashboard/README.md

 yarn start
 ```

-This should open a new browser with the application
+This should open a new browser with the application on localhost:3000

 > Note: you will get connection errors if the back-end is not started before the front-end and the default data will be used